11 results for tag: Substance Abuse Counseling

 Being Sober – Alcoholism Is About Pain; Not Drinking Too Much

 Getting and staying sober is a monumental task.
-It takes an incredible amount effort and commitment, especially in the beginning.
-Getting sober isn't the goal though.
+It takes an incredible amount of effort and commitment, especially in the beginning.
+Getting sober isn't the goal, though.
 The goal is to become at minimum a decent human being, if not an exceptional one.
 Somehow our culture has created this illusional that staying sober is the destination, it's not even close.
 Getting sober is the springboard to something better.
-Staying sober is not the goal like getting married isn't the goal in a relationship.
-The goal for both alcoholics and marriages is to be healthy, balanced and live your best life with solid, sustainable relationships that support love, connection and respect.
+Staying sober is not the goal; getting married isn't the goal of a relationship.
+The goal for both alcoholics and marriages is to be healthy and balanced and live your best life with solid, sustainable relationships that support love, connection, and respect.
 Being Sober - Alcoholism Is About Pain, Not Drinking Too Much - Michael Swerdloff - Providence Counselor, Coach and Reiki ...

 3 Reasons You Should Definitely Not Go To Therapy

-This article is hysterical, insightful and well written.
+This article is hysterical, insightful, and well-written.
 If you have never read Elephant Journal previously, I invite you to do so.
-The essays are interesting, relevant and thoughtful without any hype or propaganda.
-This essay on why NOT go to therapy is written by a therapist with her brand of honesty and humor.
-I can see me actually thinking from this perspective about thirty years ago.
-Feels very familiar.
-I have a lot to add, but am going to just offer you to read and digest on your own, but no matter what you do, don't go to therapy:) 3 Reasons you Should Definitely Not Go to Therapy - Michael Swerdloff - Providence Holistic Counseling, Coaching & Reiki...
+The essays are interesting, relevant, and thoughtful without any hype or propaganda.
+A therapist with a brand of honesty and humor wrote this essay on why NOT to go to therapy.
+I can see myself actually thinking from this perspective about thirty years ago.
+It feels very familiar.
+I have a lot to add, but I am going to just offer you to read and digest on your own, but no matter what you do, don't go to therapy:) 3 Reasons you Should Definitely Not Go to Therapy - Michael Swerdloff - Providence Holistic Counseling, Coaching & Reiki...

 Self-Sabotage – I Am Willing To Do Anything… But That

-It is very common for clients whom I work with, when asked what are you willing to do to grow or improve your situation, to offer a very specific and inspiring response.
+It is very common for clients whom I work with when asked what they are willing to do to grow or improve their situation, to offer a very specific and inspiring response.
 "I am willing to do anything and everything to make things better!"
 A part of me gets really excited about their enthusiastic reply.
 My excitement and optimism still exist after 25 years of this kind of work, knowing that we are about to embark on the first stage of self-sabotage.
-Self-sabotage can, at times, be really obvious and others, very deceptive and tricky.
-I take a deep breath and ask them are you willing to do____?
-Their enthusiasm and conviction that were on full display just a moment earlier disappear.
+Self-sabotage can, at times, be really obvious and, at others, very deceptive and tricky.
+I take a deep breath and ask them, "Are you willing to do____?"
+Their enthusiasm and conviction, which were on full display just a moment earlier, disappear.
 Some combination of resentment, bitterness, fear, and/or anger replaces the enthusiasm.
-Self-sabotage has now planted its roots and is ready to dig in to do anything and everything except for "that".
+Self-sabotage has now planted its roots and is ready to dig in to do anything and everything except for "that."
 Self-Sabotage - I Am Willing To Do Anything...
 But That - Michael Swerdloff - Providence Holistic Counseling, Coaching and Reiki ...

 They See a Dark Shadow, You See the Bright Light that Casts It